 You’ll need insurance to take your boat out too.
 The minimum required for a boat licence is third-party.
 But as you’ll also be living on your boat, contents insurance is also a good idea.

-At Aquavista, all our residential moorings are entitled to 20% insurance with the Towergate Freshwater scheme.
+At Aquavista, all our residential moorings are entitled to 20% insurance with Towergate Insurance.

 Could I continuously cruise in the summer but find a residential mooring in the winter?

 If you don’t want to live in a marina but still want to make your boat your home, the other option is to ‘continuously cruise’.

 What are the benefits of residential mooring?